-We wandered through the cobbled stone alleys lined with whitewashed buildings, souvenir shops, taverns and cafes.
+We wandered through the cobbled stone alleys lined with whitewashed buildings, souvenir shops, taverns, and cafes.
 The town of Oia with its houses, churches and the restaurants painted white and blue is perched on a cliff with awe-inspiring views over the caldera.
 We could spend hours watching the snaking boats leaving white trails in the deep blue sea.

 We headed to the Hot Springs, which is the major proof of the strong volcanic activity present even to this day.
 While few of us chose to remain on deck and take pictures others chose to swim through and soak in the volcano’s hot springs.